kiselev-dv/gazetteer/Gazetteer/README.md

 how it works
 ------------

-Data processed in two steps:
+Data are processed in two steps:

 Stripe (map)
 Join   (reduce)